psychemedia/finn-resources/src/unused.md

 H. 5.
 HOW A CHAKMER CAME TO THE HEROES,
 NAMED HaBD ScUL, TO SINO A TiMBREL TO THEM.
 60 Unes.
-Kennedy, Ist CoIIection, page 66.
+Kennedy, 1st Collection, page 66.
 Advocates' Library.
 December 9, 1871.
 Copied by Malcolm Macphail.
 Note. — ^December 17, 1871, Dublin.
 Not known to Hen- nessy in Irish manuscripts ; not known to me orally preserved. — J. F. C